ParthKalkar/face-detection-streamlit-app/README.md

 ## Run
 To run the face-detection-streamlit-app, follow these steps:

-1. Clone the repository onto your local machine by running the command `git clone <repository_url>` in your terminal/command prompt.
+1. Clone the repository onto your local machine by running the command `git clone https://github.com/ParthKalkar/face-detection-streamlit-app` in your terminal/command prompt.

 2. Navigate to the directory of the repository using the `cd` command.